 The Sabi Sabi area has always been a great wilderness, packed with wildlife and immense potential.
 In the early 1800's this tract of land was a piece of darkest Africa where danger lurked at every turn.

 In the Tsonga language, "Tsave" indicates danger or fear and aptly described the Croc and Hippo infested waters of the Sabie River - the name Sabi Sabi is a derivative of this word.
 From its wild and perilous beginnings, this region remains outstanding for viewing wildlife in untamed and natural surroundings.

-The History of the Sabi Sabi
+The Formation of Sabi Sabi

-The Formation of Sabi SabiThe Company was originally formed in 1979 and over the next 20 years 3 sections of farm land were purchased in the southern Sabi Sand wilderness.
+The Company was originally formed in 1979 and over the next 20 years 3 sections of farm land were purchased in the southern Sabi Sand wilderness.
 This provided the setting for Bush Lodge and Selati Camp plus the newest development in Little Bush Camp.
 Another later land purchase became the location for Earth Lodge.